Massachusetts Avenue (metropolitan Boston)

-Massachusetts Avenue (colloquially referred to as Mass Ave) is a major thoroughfare in Boston, Massachusetts, and several cities and towns northwest of Boston.
+Massachusetts Avenue (colloquially referred to as Mass Ave) is a major thoroughfare in Boston, Massachusetts, and several cities and towns in the northwest suburbs of Greater Boston.
 According to Boston magazine, "Its 16 miles of blacktop run from gritty industrial zones to verdant suburbia, homeless encampments, passing gentrified brownstones, college campuses and bustling commercial strips."

 Route

 Massachusetts Avenue forms the commercial heart of Cambridge's Central Square.

-The street begins at Everett Square in the Boston neighborhood of Dorchester and runs southeast-northwest through Boston, paralleling Interstate 93 for a short distance.
+The street begins at Everett Square in the Boston neighborhood of Dorchester and runs southeast–northwest through Boston, paralleling Interstate 93 for a short distance.
 Massachusetts Avenue passes below part of the Boston Medical Center complex near Harrison Street, before passing above routes 9, 2, and the Massachusetts Turnpike (Interstate 90).
 It crosses the Charles River from the Back Bay neighborhood of Boston into the city of Cambridge via the Harvard Bridge, where it passes both U.S. Route 3 and MA-Route 3, it then bisects the campus of the Massachusetts Institute of Technology, passes through Central Square, and curves around two sides of Harvard Yard at Harvard Square.
 After Harvard Square it turns sharply northward, passes Harvard Law School, then passes through Porter Square, where it bears northwestward.
-It continues through North Cambridge, Arlington, and Lexington, where it enters the Minuteman National Historical Park.
+It continues through North Cambridge, Arlington, and Lexington, where it enters Minuteman National Historical Park.

 A number of linear parks cut across various portions of Mass.
 Ave., including the Southwest Corridor Park, the Commonwealth Avenue portion of the Emerald Necklace, the Charles River Bike Path, the Cambridge Linear Park, Alewife Brook Reservation, and the Minuteman Bikeway.